 One of the most common challenges for those learning Tarot is understanding the Court Cards.
 Do they mean people?
 Events?
 Personalities?
 The querent?
 Someone else?
 And does a Queen really have to be a woman?
 And a Page a blond-haired, blue-eyed person under the age of 25?

-We’ll begin with the Pages, followed by the Knights tomorrow, the Queens the next day and finally the Kings on Thursday.
+We'll begin with the Pages, followed by the Knights, the Queens and finally the Kings.

 The Tarot Card Meanings of the Pages

 As people, Pages often represent young, energetic people who are at the very beginning of their personal journey.
 They are still developing a sense of self but they approach new challenges with fervent energy and excitement.
 Pages look forward to the opportunity of learning and practicing new skills.

 On a physical level, Pages can represent young children through to young adults.
 However, Pages can also represent those who are young at heart or who are discovering a new aspect of themselves.

 As events, Pages are often seen as messengers and come to you with a new opportunity or an invitation.
 Pages encourage you to go for it and give you the green light for a new project or initiative.
 Pages often appear when you are on the cusp of a new idea (Wands), a new feeling (Cups), a new way of thinking (Swords) or a new job or career pursuit (Pentacles).
 They symbolise a new stage in life.